Originally posted 2015-07-27 08:00:03.

 I applied a coat of Mod Podge to the paper on each side of the notebook, as well as the edges.

 I added strips of washi tape to cover the existing tape binding on the notebook, and overlapped the scrapbooking paper on the covers just a bit.
 Three strips of washi tape was enough to cover the spine!

 I cut a mongram out of a piece of vinyl and applied it to the front cover.

 That’s it!
 So easy and her school supplies look so darn cute!
 Stay tuned for other back-to-school upgrade posts where I will share how I updated a few other things…

-Have any questions about adding scrapbooking paper and washi tape to a composition notebook?
+Here is a link to another great notebook project… Have any questions about adding scrapbooking paper and washi tape to a composition notebook?
 Leave a comment below!